Iwasawa theory of fine Selmer groups over global fields: Results over number fields

-\begin{remark} Jannsen has shown \cite[Theorem 4]{j} that the analogue of his Conjecture \ref{ja} holds true for the function field of characteristic $\ell\neq p$.
-Using \cite[Theorem 4]{j}, we prove the existence of $\chi(G,R(E/F_\infty))$ for the false Tate extension in the function field of characteristic $\ell\neq p$ setting, in Theorem \ref{theo:Janfunction}.
+\begin{remark} Jannsen has shown \cite[Theorem 4]{j} that the analogue of his Conjecture \ref{ja} holds true for function field{s} of characteristic $\ell\neq p$.
+Using \cite[Theorem 4]{j}, we prove the existence of $\chi(G,R(E/F_\infty))$ for the false Tate extension in function field{s} of characteristic $\ell\neq p$ setting, in Theorem \ref{theo:Janfunction}.

 \end{remark}